Chap 22 The Climax at

 but Dick personally ordered them grounded, until his severely wounded

-could be loaded abroad.
+could be loaded aboard.
 Fee was one of those.
 Mac's platoon leader, Paul

 another.
 All three men would likely have died had Dick not taken the